-A student has been assisting one of their instructors by grading in another course the faculty member teaches.
+A student has been assisting faculty by grading in another course the faculty member teaches.
 During this time, they have received high grades and positive feedback on coursework.
-After informing the instructor that they can no longer assist with grading, the student receives an atypically low score on an exam.
+After informing the faculty that they can no longer assist with grading, the student receives an atypically low score on an exam.

-An instructor disagrees with a claim made by a student during class and corrects the student in front of the entire class.
+Faculty disagrees with a claim made by a student during class and corrects the student in front of the entire class.

-An instructor negatively responds to a student's comment in class, berates the student publicly, and suggests they will contact potential employers to warn them against hiring the student.
+Faculty negatively responds to a student's comment in class, berates the student publicly, and suggests they will contact potential employers to warn them against hiring the student.